-“In the old days, people would wake up in the morning, bow down to mother Earth and then, facing the sun, they would chant prayers and perform Surya Namaskarah.
-The whole time they were praying; they were exposed to the rays of the rising sun” -AMMA
+“In the olden days, people would wake up in the morning, bow down to Mother Earth, and then, facing the sun, they would chant prayers and perform Surya Namaskarah.
+The whole time they were praying they were exposed to the rays of the rising sun.” —Amma

 It was an idyllic time.
 They lived life in communion with Nature and her rhythms.
-People understood the context of their lives within the whole creation.
+People understood the context of their lives within the whole of Creation.
 Their routine was constant awareness and worship.
-Their lives existed in harmony with the cycles of the universe.
+Their lives existed in harmony with the cycles of the Universe.
 Because of this, people lived healthy lives.

 We no longer live this way.
-We fall out of bed, grab a coffee and jump in our car.
+We fall out of bed, grab a coffee and jump into a car.
 We live stressful, fragmented lives.
 We think there is no alternative way to live.
-Amma encourages us to regain our balance with nature.
-She gives us the tools to regain our health by connecting with Creation.
-One of them is Yoga, a holistic tool to heal ourselves and our planet.
+Amma encourages us to regain our balance with Nature; and one of the tools She has given us is yoga.

 What is Surya Namaskarah?

-1 – asana (a posture performed with awareness)
+- asana – a posture performed with awareness

-2 – pranayama (awareness of the natural breath and the movement of energy in the body)
+- pranayama – awareness of the natural breath and the movement of energy in the body

-3 – mantra (a sacred sound chanted aloud or internally to purify the mind)
+- mantra – a sacred sound chanted aloud or internally to purify the mind

-4 – bhava (a sacred mood with a divine feeling) and
+- bhava – a sacred mood with a divine feeling

-5 – dhyana (a meditation practice is an attempt to reach a natural state of deep awareness.)
+- dhyana – a meditation practice is an attempt to reach a natural state of deep awareness

-The sequence of asanas is very auspicious.
-They reflect the rhythms of the universe and the biorhythms of our bodies.
+The sequence of the asanas is very auspicious.
+It reflects the rhythms of the Universe and the biorhythms of our bodies.

 Exercise and Sunlight

-Amma also said that yoga creates physical beauty- the kind that purifies us: “Yoga creates powerful spiritual vibrations.
+Amma has also said that yoga creates physical beauty: “Yoga creates powerful spiritual vibrations.
 These vibrations affect us positively, as well as others.
 It is like entering a perfume factory.
-Even after emerging, the sweet fragrance will remain on our body, pleasing both to others and us.
+Even after emerging, the sweet fragrance will remain on our body, pleasing both to ourselves and others.
 When we perform yoga with complete awareness, it purifies each and every cell in our body.”

 Amrita Yoga Classes, Workshops and Retreats

-Amma has shown her commitment to preserving the tradition of yoga.
+Amma has demonstrated her commitment to preserving the tradition of yoga.
 She has made it accessible to everyone.
-All Amrita institutions teach Amrita Yoga.
-This includes primary, secondary, and university-level educational institutions.
-Amrita Yoga is taught at her various centers and satsanga groups around the world.
-Amrita Yoga holds special Kids and Youth Retreats.
-Amrita Yoga holds retreats at Amritapuri Ashram for Indians and Internationals.
-You can read about our Teen Retreat here:
+All Amrita institutions teach Amrita Yoga: primary and secondary schools, university, and the various centers and satsang groups around the world.